-The airport, formerly known as Ibrahim Nasir International Airport, is owned by the Government of Maldives and operated by Maldives Airports Company Limited (MACL).
-It handled more than 4.8 million passengers, 54,000 flight movements and 64,649t of cargo in 2019.
+The Velena International Airport, formerly known as Ibrahim Nasir International Airport, is owned by the government of the Maldives and operated by the Maldives Airports Company (MAC).

-The Velena airport management is constructing a new 78,000m² international passenger terminal building, which will have the capacity to accommodate up to 7.5 million passengers a year upon its completion in 2022.
-The building will also feature aero boarding bridges, baggage handling systems, retail spaces, food and beverage outlets, and lounges.
+The new 78,000m² international passenger terminal building will have the capacity to accommodate up to 7.5 million passengers a year.
+Expected to open in 2025, the new terminal will feature aero boarding bridges, baggage handling systems, retail spaces, food and beverage outlets and lounges.

-The airport will have a new 37,000m² fuel farm located to the north west side of the airport.
-Upon its completion in 2020, the fuel farm will have the capacity to hold 45 million litres of Jet A1 fuel, 100,000l of petrol, and one million litres of diesel.
-A fuel hydrant system is also being installed to increase safety and reduce service time for the airlines.
+The expansion project includes the development of a 37,000m² fuel farm at the northwest side of the airport.
+The fuel farm will have the capacity to hold 45 million litres of Jet A1 fuel, 100,000l of petrol and one million litres of diesel.

-The expansion project also includes the construction of a 12,000m² cargo terminal complex that will be able to handle 120,000t of freight.
-Expected to be completed in 2020, the complex will feature an import and export facilities, as well as office spaces.
+A 12,000m² cargo terminal complex able to handle 120,000t of freight is also being developed as part of the expansion project.
+To be completed in 2023, the complex will feature import and export facilities, cranes for loading and unloading cargo and office spaces.

 Other developments at the airport

-Velena airport opened a new 2,012m² aerodrome and ground aids building in April 2019.
-The two-storey building is situated north-west part of the airport.
-It serves as a monitoring station for apron high mast floodlighting system, new runway airfield ground lighting, and ILS.
+Velena Airport opened a 2,012m² aerodrome and ground aids building in April 2019.
+The two-storey building is situated in the northwest part of the airport.
+It serves as a monitoring station for the apron-high mast floodlighting system, runway airfield ground lighting and ILS [integrated lighting system].

 The airport was also installed with additional cameras to support the screening process to tackle the 2019 coronavirus outbreak.